-There are a number of reasons why you may now be liable to pay less tax than previously thought and due a refund.
+There are a number of reasons why you may have to pay less tax than expected and are due a refund.
 Your tax liability may be reduced because you are on unpaid sick leave or have become unemployed.

-For PAYE workers your tax liability is spread out evenly over the year.
-To ensure that this is achieved, your tax liability is normally calculated on a cumulative basis.
-Any tax credits and standard rate cut-off point, which is not used in a pay period, is carried forward to the next pay period within that tax year.
+For PAYE workers, your tax liability is spread out evenly over the year.
+To do this, your tax liability is normally calculated on a cumulative basis.
+This means that the value of your tax credits and standard rate cut-off point that is not used in a pay period is carried forward to the next pay period within that tax year.

 You may also get a refund if your tax liability has been incorrectly calculated by your employer and you have overpaid tax.

-A tax refund may also be paid if you have purchased goods or services for which you can claim tax relief.
+A tax refund may also be paid if you have bought goods or services for which you can claim tax relief.

 The amount of tax refund depends on: